CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/migration-guide/closed-loop-guide.rst

    * - .. centered:: Pro
      - .. compound::

-         .. note:: The Motion Magic® S-Curve Strength has been replaced with jerk control in Phoenix Pro.
+         .. note:: The Motion Magic® S-Curve Strength has been replaced with jerk control in Phoenix 6.

          .. tab-set::